dvlpmntArea/dvlpmntArea/README.md

 # DVLPMNT
 <img align="right" alt="coding" height="80" width="180" src="https://github.com/dvlpmntArea/readMEdcmnt/blob/main/assets/gif/Coding.gif" />
-Wish to begin my career as a good Flutter Developer by working on challenging projects.
-Further want to deal with each and every aspect and work related to Flutter Developer.
-At the end of the day I want to be a satisfied Flutter Developer.
+Wish to begin my career as a good Flutter Developer by working on challenging projects. <br /> Further want to deal with each and every aspect and work related to Flutter Developer.<br /> At the end of the day I want to be a satisfied Flutter Developer.

 ## Connect with me:
 [<img align="left" alt="linkedin" height="33" width="33" src="https://github.com/dvlpmntArea/readMEdcmnt/blob/main/assets/cnnct/LinkedIn.png" />](https://www.linkedin.com/in/emominbd)